 This line is one of two that has stayed with me since I first saw the movie in 1982.
 (The other line, also from Spock, is: “The needs of the many outweigh the needs of the few, or the one.”
 I don’t always agree with that one, however.

 I know what my best destiny is, of course.
 (Writing.
 It’s writing.
 Do I EVEN have to point this out?)
-But it’s also what I’m not spending the majority of my time on these days.
+But it’s also what I don’t spend the majority of my time doing.
 I have a day job, a good one.
-It’s enjoyable and it’s allowing me to add to my skills–even at 48, I don’t ever want to stop learning new things–and it’s giving me a safety net in unsettled and uncertain times.
+It’s enjoyable, I work with good people, and it lets me add to my skills—I don’t ever want to stop learning new things—and it provides a safety net in unsettled and uncertain times.

-Having this job, however, means from 8:30 to 5:15 for five days of the week, my time is spoken for by someone else.
-Between it and all the mundane things that go into everyday life, I look at the vanishingly small amount of time leftover for writing and wonder: How do I keep working toward that best destiny?
+A day job, though, means that Monday through Friday, your days and your time are spoken for by someone else.
+I’m also a creative writing teacher, which takes up another ten or so hours a week.
+(To be honest, that’s an underestimate.)
+Between those two things and all the mundane tasks that go into everyday life, I look at the vanishingly small amount of time leftover for writing and wonder: How do I keep working toward that best destiny?

 Something else I know about me, though: I get more creative when I have to operate within constraints.
 Having to find the narrow windows of time where I can write has reminded me of this.
 I think of it like the poet working within a form, meter, and rhyme scheme, or the painter working within the dimensions of a canvas.
 If I have a time limit, I will get things done within that.